dasarpai/old.dasarpai.github.io/_dsblog/2023-02-01-Cost-Functions-and-Optimizers-in-Machine-Learning.md

 Different cost functions are chosen based on the type of problem (regression, classification, etc.) and the specific characteristics of the data (e.g., presence of outliers).
 The goal is to find a cost function that aligns well with the task and helps the model converge to an optimal solution during training.

 ## What are different cost functions for different Machine learning goals?
+### Cost Function for Regression
-### If the goal is Regression, we want to predict a continuous number, then we can use use these cost/loss functions.
+If the goal is Regression, we want to predict a continuous number, then we can use use these cost/loss functions.
 - Mean Squared Error (MSE): used for regression problems, measures the average squared difference between the predicted output and the actual output.
 - Mean Absolute Error (MAE): also used for regression problems, measures the average absolute difference between the predicted output and the actual output.
 - Huber Loss: a combination of mean squared error and mean absolute error, used for robust regression.
 - Smooth L1 Loss: also known as the Huber Loss, a combination of mean squared error and mean absolute error, used for object detection in computer vision.
 - Log-Cosh Loss: a smooth approximation of the mean absolute error, used for regression problems.

+### Cost Function for Classification
-### If the goal is Classification, we want to predict a class/category, then we can use use these cost/loss functions.
+If the goal is Classification, we want to predict a class/category, then we can use use these cost/loss functions.
 - Binary Cross-Entropy Loss: a variation of cross-entropy loss, used for binary classification problems.
 - Cross-Entropy Loss: measures the difference between the predicted class probabilities and the actual class label, used for multi-class classification problems.
 - Hinge Loss: used for maximum-margin classification problems, measures the margin between the predicted class and the incorrect class.